+The extent of the contribution of individual parcels of open space depends on the way they are experienced.
+Hence, those which are visible in views from the streets of the conservation area or from public footpaths tend to be the most important.

-3.47 This policy establishes design principles for development in the Conservation Area derived from Hart District Council's Basingstoke Canal Conservation Area Character Appraisal and Management Proposals (BCCACAMP) of 2009.
+- 3.51 The Basingstoke Canal Authority have developed proposals for creating additional moorings near the wharf at Odiham to support greater use of the canal and increase tourism.
+Initially this might include new moorings along the edge of the canal but in the longer term there is scope to create extra capacity by excavating a basin on land acquired by BCA/BCS.
+Such provision would be consistent with longstanding proposals to make better use of the canal. - 3.52 This policy establishes design principles for development in the Conservation Area derived from Hart District Council's Basingstoke Canal Conservation Area Character Appraisal and Management Proposals (BCCACAMP) of 2009.
 This document defines the character of the Area and provides an important source of evidence that should inform the design rationale of development in the Conservation Area or its setting.
-This policy uses the existing historic environment evidence base to incorporate the guidance from the BCCACAMP to provide locally distinctive policies that supplement national and local policy.

-3.48 The Basingstoke Canal Conservation Area was first designated by Hampshire County Council in 1977 and was reviewed and extended by Hart District Council in 1987 to include land and buildings within the setting of the Conservation Area.

-3.49 In 2008, Hart District Council adopted the Odiham Village Design Statement, which covers the entire Parish of Odiham, thus including that section of the canal and its banks and nearby land and buildings that lie in the Parish.
+This policy uses the existing historic environment evidence base to incorporate the guidance from the BCCACAMP to provide locally distinctive policies that supplement national and local policy. - 3.53 The Basingstoke Canal Conservation Area was first designated by Hampshire County Council in 1977 and was reviewed and extended by Hart District Council in 1987 to include land and buildings within the setting of the Conservation Area. - 3.54 In 2008, Hart District Council adopted the Odiham Village Design Statement, which covers the entire Parish of Odiham, thus including that section of the canal ODIHAM AND NORTH WARNBOROUGH NEIGHBOURHOOD PLAN MADE JUNE 2017 UPDATED XX 2024 and its banks and nearby land and buildings that lie in the Parish.
 This provides further useful and detailed character and design analysis and should be used as an additional resource to inform proposals for locally distinctive development in the Conservation Area.

-3.50 In this policy, "heritage assets" include designated and non-designated assets, and locally listed and positive buildings as identified in the BCCACAMP and on the Townscape Appraisal maps (Plan F, G and H below).
+3.55 In this policy, "heritage assets" include designated and non-designated assets, and locally listed and positive buildings as identified in the BCCACAMP and on the Townscape Appraisal maps (Plan F, G and H below).

-3.51 There are many significant views into, out of, and through the Canal Conservation Area and open spaces which contribute strongly to the character of the Conservation Area.
-The "Significant views" identified in Hart District Council's BCCACAMP and shown on Plans F, G and H above relate in almost all instances to views from the canal towards the surrounding countryside and noted Significant Open Spaces.
+3.56 There are many significant views into, out of, and through the Canal Conservation Area and open spaces which contribute strongly to the character of the Conservation Area.
+The "Significant views" identified in Hart District Council's BCCACAMP and shown on Plans F, G and H. below relate in almost all instances to views from the canal towards the surrounding countryside and noted Significant Open Spaces.
 Some of these views are numbered and described in the relevant sections of the BCCACAMP.
 There are other fortuitous and unplanned views and open spaces particularly within the built areas of the Conservation Area which remain important to the significance and character of the Conservation Area.
 These views are valued for their historic and aesthetic significance, comprising for example the gradual unplanned development of attractive buildings in their variety of styles and sizes, materials and roofs, as well as other views into the open countryside.
 The views embody values not always readily articulated or understood but which are nevertheless important and which should be retained, and where possible, enhanced.